 Blood shipments are labeled as a hazardous material and must be transported with dry ice to maintain the required low temperature.
 The process is cumbersome and expensive and requires special packaging and handling procedures.
-Many times samples arrive but are not analyzable because of temperature abuse or lapsed time.
+Many times, samples arrive but are not analyzable because of temperature problems or lapsed time.

-Two Smart Alternatives: DBS and Microsampling
+Smarter Blood Sampling: DBS and Microsampling

 There are now two excellent alternatives to whole blood sampling.
 These two options are known as "microsampling" and they enable remote, self-collection of blood samples from a quick finger-stick.